lvmor/earicle_2.0/README.md

 2.6.2.
 An email address must contain exactly one @ 2.6.3.
 An email must contain exactly one period (.)

-4.Confirmation
+3.Confirmation
-4.1.As a user, I want confirmation from the client that I am now on the list to receive notifications via email from the business
+3.1.
+As a user, I want confirmation from the client that I am now on the list to receive notifications via email from the business